 I always feel like I’m in a Bourne movie in here.
 It would be a great place for a crazy chase scene!

-Go to a soccer game: We haven’t done this yet, but definitely, should.
-At the national stadium, you can see the Costa Rica national team play.
+Go to a soccer game: At the national stadium, you can see the Costa Rica national team play.
 How fun would that be to experience?
 The tickets are usually pretty reasonably priced as well.

 My favorite area is Barrio Escalante.
 This is a nice area with cute bars (think craft beer, hipster feel).
 I don’t recommend walking around San Jose at night but I’ve always felt safe here especially if it is a night with a lot of people out.

 Check out a farmers market: There are always fruit and veggie vendors selling produce on the side of the road in downtown San Jose.
 Definitely, stop and try some fruits you’ve never seen before.

 If you want a full-on farmers market you should ask at your hotel.
 Different areas of the city have their farmer’s markets on different days.